Swivel-Finance/ubiquitous-language/V2_DRAFT.md

 * **Underlying** - Ethereum address of a deployed Erc20 token
 * **Floating** - Boolean indicating if this Agreement is Floating or Fixed side
 * **Released** - Boolean indicating if this Agreement has been released or not
 * **Principal** - Avalailable volume to be filled in a floating side order.
-When fixed this amount is determined by the interest / rate.
+When fixed, this amount is determined by the interest / rate.
 * **Interest** - Avalailable volume to be filled in a fixed side order.
 When floating this amount is determined by the rate * principal.
 * **Duration** - Timestamp indicating the the length of time this Agreement is valid
 * **Release** - Timestamp marking this Agreement's term maturation.
 Calculated from the Duration of the Order this is filling